CattleOfRa/RaLang/README.md

       <li>[X] Program prints "Hello World" to the screen</li>
       <li>[X] Print multiple lines to the screen</li>
       <li>[X] Program adds two numbers and prints result</li>
-      <li>[ ] Print the output of a function which takes a string as an input and returns another string</li>
+      <li>[X] Print the output of a function which takes a string as an input and returns another string</li>
       <li>[ ] Compile simple factorial function</li>
     </ul>
   </li>
 </ul>

 # Example
-Last updated: 29/04/2016
+Last updated: 30/04/2016

 #####mulhello.ra
 ```python